Author's Guide

 1. Shin, M.; Kim, K.; Gwon, S.; and Cha, S. (2014) “Durability of sustainable sulfur concrete with fly ash and recycled aggregate against chemical and weathering environments,” Construction and Building Materials, 69, pp. 167~176.

-Reference to a conference proceeding
+Reference to a Conference Proceeding

 2. Shin, M.; Gwon, S.; Lee, K.; and Han, S. (2013) “Improved earthquake-resistant design methods of shallow coupling beams,” Proceedings of the 2013 World Congress on Advances in Structural Engineering and Mechanics, Jeju, Korea.

-Reference to a book
+Reference to a Book

 3. Paulay, T. and Priestley, M.J.N.
 (1992) Seismic design of reinforced concrete and masonry buildings, John Wiley & Sons, New York, NY, USA.

-Figures and tables
+Figures and Tables

 All figures and tables need consecutive numbering, following their order of appearance (e.g., Fig. 1, Fig. 2, Table 1, etc.), along with self-explanatory brief captions.
 Figures should be submitted at a high resolution.
 To create tables, authors should use the Table option of Microsoft Word.
 All figures and tables can be inserted into the main body of the text.